Teaching your kids how to type is easy and FUN with typing games for kids by KidzType. Read on for a full review of the program!

 The site includes clear instruction about what touch typing is and how to get started.
 Check out the video below to get a sense about what your child will learn:

 Getting started with instruction was incredibly easy.
 I helped my kids get set up to type using the Finger Chart on the site.
 Repeatedly going over this graphic really helped my kids get themselves ready to practice – sitting correctly and fingers in the right places.

 Tip: I bookmarked the Finger Chart page so when my kids get on the computer, they go to the chart first, set themselves up, and get ready to start lesson or game.

 The lessons are broken down into categories that start with the Home Row.
 The lessons themselves are short – you can choose from a 1, 2, or 3 minute lesson.
 These short lessons really help keep my kids’ attention.

-Since the site is free and does not require a sign-in, I’d encourage you to keep a simple checklist somewhere nearby so you know which lessons and practice sessions your child has completed.
+Since the site does not require a sign-in, I’d encourage you to keep a simple checklist somewhere nearby so you know which lessons and practice sessions your child has completed.